Get Task List: task.items.getlist

 Filter values can be a single value or an array.

-Optional parameter.
-By default, records are not filtered
+This is an optional parameter.
+By default, records are not filtered.

 TASKDATA